 4. Angled Brush

 This brush basically helps in one-stroke nail art flowers on the nail.
-It is very easy to double-load the two colors while using it because of its angled bristles.
+It is very easy to double-load the two different colors of nail polish while using it because of its angled bristles.

 5. Fan Brush